hoangduytran/blender-manual/manual/grease_pencil/modes/edit/stroke_menu.rst

    :Close All: Close all open selected strokes.
    :Open All: Open all closed selected strokes.
    :Toggle: Close or Open selected strokes as required.

-..
-Create Geometry
-..
-When enabled, points are added for closing the strokes like when using the *Close* tool.
-..
-If disabled, the stroke is close without any actual geometry.

 .. _bpy.ops.grease_pencil.caps_set: